JoeHowarth/wormhole-scaffolding-generic-relaying/CONTRIBUTING.md

 Please read the [evm README] for more details.

-### Solana

-We have put tgoether the Solana directory assuming a program structure similar to how `anchor init` creates your environment.
-Because of this, all of these programs are written assuming the [Anchor] framework.
-Here are the
-subdirectories:

-- `dependencies` - Wormhole-related artifacts live here (built from the [Wormhole] repo).
-- `modules` - Work-in-progress modules that will eventually become dependencies that exist as a `cargo` library.
-- `programs` - Program source code, separated by each example (enumerated).
-- `shell-scripts` - Useful shell scripts.
-- `ts` - Web3 SDK and scripts written in Typescript ([TS-Mocha]) to interact with programs loaded in a Solana local validator run with `anchor test`.

-Please read the [Solana README] for more details.

 ## Issues

 These are the different categories of issues that exist in this repository.